globallyunique/agile-requirements-framework/index.md

 >     - Other Alternative Flows (each with their own steps)
 >

-See [Working With Use Cases](./supporting-articles/writing-agile-use-cases.md) for detailed guidance of how I write them.

   [^use-cases-details]: See the definitive book for [Writing Effective Use Cases](https://www.amazon.com/Writing-Effective-Cases-Alistair-Cockburn/dp/0201702258) by Alistair Cockburn.

 The main structure of a use-case-based requirements document are: